Diseases vs. Hydrogen

 Molecular hydrogen is the smallest element and lightest molecule.
 There are three main properties that explain hydrogen’s therapeutic effects.

-1. Molecular hydrogen can easily diffuse into the subcellular compartments and scavenge cytotoxic oxygen radicals,5 thus protecting the DNA, RNA and proteins from oxidative stress.8
+1. Molecular hydrogen can easily diffuse into the subcellular compartments, reducing the levels of cytotoxic oxygen radicals5 and protecting the DNA, RNA and proteins from oxidative stress.8

 2. Molecular hydrogen also triggers the activation or upregulation of additional antioxidant enzymes (e.g. glutathione, superoxide dismutase, catalase, etc.) and/or cytoprotective proteins of the body.9

-3. Molecular hydrogen may be a novel-signaling molecule that can alter cell signaling,10 cell metabolism11 and gene expression.12 This gives the anti-inflammatory effects, anti-allergic effects, and anti-apoptotic (or anti-cell death) effects.13
+3. Molecular hydrogen may be a novel-signaling molecule that can alter cell signaling,10 cell metabolism11 and gene expression12, and explain the anti-inflammatory, anti-allergic, and anti-apoptotic (or anti-cell death) effects.13